 Who has oversight of Children’s Aid Societies?

-Children’s Aid Societies are monitored by the Ministry of Children, Community and Social Servicess in addition to formal oversight by Ontario’s Family Courts, Child and Family Services Review Board, the Office of the Auditor General and the Ontario Provincial Advocate for Children and Youth.
+Children’s Aid Societies are monitored by the Ministry of Children, Community and Social Services in addition to formal oversight by Ontario’s Family Courts, Child and Family Services Review Board, the Office of the Auditor General, and the Information and Privacy Commissioner.
 The work of Children’s Aid Societies is also influenced by the Office of the Children’s Lawyer, the Office of the Chief Coroner and the Internal Complaints Review Panel.
 Additionally, each Children’s Aid Society is governed by a local Board of Directors.

 I have a complaint against a Children’s Aid Society.
 Who should I contact?